lindsay-stevens/gh_pages_pelican/content/pages/10_services.md

 Title: Consulting Services
-Date: 2024-07-29
+Date: 2025-12-09
 URL:
 save_as: index.html

 I provide data engineering and analysis services for clinical and health research.
 [Contact me](#contact-information) to discuss your needs.

-Since 2012, as a data engineer, I have built numerous validated and performant data solutions trusted by hundreds of projects at pharmaceutical companies, universities, and other organisations.
-Since 2022, as a biostatistician, I have delivered significant findings on pediatric type 1 diabetes outcomes using linked data.
+Since 2012, I have built numerous validated and performant data solutions trusted by hundreds of projects at pharmaceutical companies, universities, and other organisations.

 With extensive experience on oncology, hepatitis C, and type 1 diabetes research teams, I understand the rigors of successful projects.
 I am motivated by participants, clinical staff, and researchers who collaborate to advance medical science, and I work hard to help researchers efficiently manage and understand data.